-Students who are admitted to Brown's doctoral programs are guaranteed five years of support, including a stipend, tuition remission, health-services fee, and health-insurance subsidy.
-The Department seeks to provide students with a sixth year of funding, providing they remain in good standing, but encourage students to seek internal and external sources of funding for the 6th year and throughout their grad career.
+Students who are admitted to Brown's doctoral programs are guaranteed six years of support, including a stipend, tuition remission, health-services fee, and health-insurance subsidy.

-For funding after the fifth year students must fill out the Dissertation Completion Proposal or Dissertation Extension Proposal.
+For funding after the sixth year students must fill out the Dissertation Completion Proposal or Dissertation Extension Proposal.
 See the Grad School site for calendars of due dates and forms.